Kindness and Compassion

 • Serotonin system:

-• oestrogen upregulates serotonin synthesis, receptor expression, and transporter function.
+• Oestrogen upregulates serotonin synthesis, receptor expression, and transporter function.
 Lower oestrogen → reduced serotonergic tone, which can increase anxiety and mood symptoms.

 • GABAergic inhibition:

-• oestrogen modulates GABA (brain’s primary inhibitory system).
+• Oestrogen modulates GABA (brain’s primary inhibitory system).
 Loss of oestrogen can reduce GABAergic regulation, increasing neural excitability and anxious arousal.

 • HPA axis / stress response:

-• oestrogen normally buffers stress reactivity.
+• Oestrogen normally buffers stress reactivity.
 Low oestrogen → exaggerated cortisol responses and prolonged stress signalling.

 • Amygdala / prefrontal cortex balance:

-• reduced oestrogen is associated with greater amygdala reactivity to threat and weaker prefrontal regulation, promoting anxiety and impaired emotion regulation.
+• Reduced oestrogen is associated with greater amygdala reactivity to threat and weaker prefrontal regulation, promoting anxiety and impaired emotion regulation.

 • Neuroplasticity and neurotrophic support:

-• oestrogen promotes BDNF and synaptic plasticity (hippocampus, prefrontal cortex).
+• Oestrogen promotes BDNF and synaptic plasticity (hippocampus, prefrontal cortex).
 Declines can impair cognitive flexibility and increase vulnerability to mood/anxiety symptoms.

 • Neuroinflammation:

-• lower oestrogen may increase pro-inflammatory signalling that can affect mood and cognition.
+• Lower oestrogen may increase pro-inflammatory signalling that can affect mood and cognition.

 Clinical patterns and evidence